 1. Plan for year-round harvests

-Plan carefully to make the most of your garden all-year-round.
-Garden planning and timing is vital and can help you maximize both your space and time.
+Plan carefully to make the most of your garden all year round.
+Garden planning and timing are vital and can help you maximize both your space and time.

 Also, you can make use of apps that have been developed to enable you to plan for yearly produce.
 They can help you to know the crop variety to grow in different seasons, specific dates, and the gaps where earlier crops have been harvested during particular months.